meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 In our quest to understand time's dialectical structure, we might naturally expect to begin with contemporary physics or modern philosophy.
 Why instead turn to a 13th-century Dominican friar?
 The answer lies in Thomas Aquinas's remarkably **mathematical approach** to temporal experience—an approach that anticipates, with delightful precision, the geometric insights we will develop throughout this work.

 Aquinas recognized that time is not a simple, uniform phenomenon but rather a **hierarchical structure** that manifests differently across distinct modes of being.
-His analysis distinguishes three fundamental temporal experiences:
+His analysis distinguishes three fundamental temporal experiences, *tempus*, *aevum*, and *aeternitas*.

+*Tempus* is Aristotlean, a measure of change in relations, such as position. *Tempus* is analogous to proper time.

+*Aevus* is subjective time, and is naturally proportionate to *Tempus*.
+It may be thought of as an experience of time that transcends relational, proper time.

+*Aeternitas* comes from the philosopher Boethius (AD 480-524) wrote *Consolation of Philosophy* while imprisoned.
+He wrote *Aeternitas igitar interminabilis vitae tota simul et perfecta possessio...*, *Eternitiy is the complete and perfect possession of all life all at once...*

+According to Aquinas therefore:

 - **Temporal creatures** like ourselves experience time as **successive duration**, a flowing sequence of moments where past, present, and future are genuinely distinct.
 We live *in* time, carried along by its current.
 - **Angels** experience time as *aeviternity*, **discrete duration**.
 They can apprehend extended sequences simultaneously while still experiencing genuine temporal succession in their choices and actions.
 They live *with* time rather than *in* it.

-- **God** experiences *tota simul*, **eternity**.
-Eternity isn't endless time but the complete possession of unlimited life all at once.
-From the divine perspective, all temporal moments are equally present.
+- **God** experiences *tota simul*, *aeternitas*, **eternity**.
 God lives *beyond* time while being intimately present to every temporal moment.

 ### The Mathematical Intuition